What a great visit to Fredericksburg

 Maypole

-Also, there are more than 400 festivals and celebrations held in this outstanding German town each year.
-I can almost guarantee there is at least one festival among them that you and your family and friends would love to experience.
+Also, more than 400 festivals and celebrations are held in this outstanding German town each year.
+I can almost guarantee at least one festival among them that you and your family and friends would love to experience.

-One of the great things about Fredericksburg is that it is effortless to get around town.
-You can comfortably walk through the historic downtown area, stopping to visit shops and restaurants along the way.
+One of the great things about Fredericksburg is that getting around town is effortless.
+You can comfortably walk through the historic downtown area, visiting shops and restaurants.
 I enjoy strolling in and out of the downtown shops each time we visit.

 Brief history

-German immigrants came to Texas seeking a better way of life and economic opportunities and settled in Fredericksburg in 1846.
+German immigrants came to Texas seeking better life and economic opportunities and settled in Fredericksburg in 1846.
 After these adventurous immigrants got to Texas, an extremely challenging journey, each settler was given a lot in town and ten acres of farmland.

 Two years later, the newly formed Fredericksburg was a flourishing community despite an epidemic that killed as many as 150 settlers.
 The Meusebach-Comanche Treaty between the private citizen settlers and the Penateka Comanche Tribe solved and ended Indian attacks, further allowing the town to prosper.